Peeragogy/Peeragogy.github.io/introduction.md

 putting peeragogy into action.
 Towards that end, coauthors and fans of the book have an active Google+ community, conveniently called "Peeragogy in Action".
 So far, we've maintained a regular schedule of weekly meetings that you're welcome to jump into.
-One of the final sections of the _Handbook_ is a short syllabus, also called "Peeragogy in Action", that you can work through in own group.
+Towards the end of _Handbook_ there is a short syllabus, also called "Peeragogy in Action", that you can work through in own group.

 You're invited to combine your local projects with the global effort, and get involved in making the next edition of the book.
 We're always